 sleeve house :: ground up construction :: 2014-2017

-Located approximately two hours north of New York City in a rural area of the Hudson Valley, the site is an open, rolling hillside with views of the Catskill and Taconic mountains.
-Oriented in relation to the sloping terrain and views of the mountain ranges, the house is conceived as two elongated volumes – a smaller one sleeved into a larger – sitting on a cast-in-place concrete base.
-Sleeving the two volumes creates three different types of spaces: the first is in between the inner and outer volumes, the second is fully contained within the inner volume, and the third is a series of outdoor spaces framed by edges of both volumes.
-These three different types of spaces create three distinct spatial experiences for the residents of the house.
+Oriented in relation to the rolling hills of its site and views of surrounding mountain ranges, the house is conceived as two elongated volumes – a smaller one sleeved into a larger – sitting on a cast-in-place concrete base.
+Sleeving the two volumes creates two distinct types of interior space: first, between the inner and outer volumes, and second within the inner volume.

 project team :: Adam Dayem, Farzam Yazdanseta

 photography :: Michael Moran